 Nucleotides are not exclusively found in the DNA.
 They can be found as part of other molecules with different functions.
 For example, ATP (adenosine triphosphate) is the major molecule for energy transfer, and cAMP (cyclic adenosine monophosphate) is a second messenger of many molecular signaling processes in the cell.

 DNA is not naked in the nucleoplasm, but associated to proteins, most of them being histones.
-Other proteins which are part of chromatin are those involved in the DNA processing.
-All of them together are known as chromatin.
-Histones are DNA-associated proteins mainly involved in chromatin organization.
+Other proteins forming part of chromatin are those involved in the DNA processing.
+DNA and associated proteins constitute the chromatin.
+Histones are DNA-associated proteins largely involved in chromatin organization.
 There are two types of histones: nucleosome histones (H2A, H2B, H3 y H4) and H1 histone.
-The four nucleosome histones, along with DNA, form the nucleosome, which is the structural unit of chromatin organization.
+The four nucleosome histones, along with DNA, form the nucleosome.
+Nucleosome is the structural unit of chromatin organization.
 Other proteins are transiently associated to DNA, such as those involved in the DNA transcription (gene expression), DNA synthesis (replication), or chromatin compaction into heterochromatin and chromosomes.